-We realize to many people this particular term may simply refer to "naturally produced" food, but it actually has a more strict legal definition.
+For many people this particular term may simply refer to "naturally produced" food.

 So, how is organic food certified?